-Natalie McDonald—the “happy guinea pig” who was homeschooled for 7th and 8th grade—graduated with honors from Pomona College in 2019.
+Natalie McDonald—the “happy guinea pig” who attended 7th and 8th grade from home—graduated with honors from Pomona College in 2019.
 She continues to love learning as much as she did when studying in her backyard schoolhouse ten years ago.
+She is one of the authors of The Schoolhouse Experiment: Reimagining School at Home and in the Classroom.

 “Humor improves student performance by attracting and sustaining attention, reducing anxiety, enhancing participation, and increasing motivation.”
 Brandon M. Savage et al., Advances in Physiology Education 2017 (41:3) This is a photo of sixth-grade me.
 I’d been sitting at the kitchen table puzzling over my pre-algebra textbook, which had a penchant for asking ridiculous (but supposedly